AbdelrahmanHamdyy/OS-Scheduler/Readme.md

 <ol>
 <li>Go to folder <a href="https://github.com/AdhamAliAbdelAal/OS-Project/tree/master/Phase%201/code">Phase 1 </a>
-or  <a href="https://github.com/AdhamAliAbdelAal/OS-Project/tree/master/Phase%202/code">Phase 2 </a> , as you want.
+or  <a href="https://github.com/AdhamAliAbdelAal/OS-Project/tree/master/Phase%202/code">Phase 2 </a> , as you wish.

 </li>
-<li>Put input in file "processes.txt" or run file "process_generator.c" and it will put random input </li>
+<li>Place the input in file "processes.txt" or run file "test_generator.c" and it will generate random input </li>
 <br>
 <ul><li>Phase 1</li>
 <div  align= "center"  >